 Q: Where can I pick up my race packet?

-A: Early Packet Pickup will be available at Medoc Mountain State Park on Friday evening at the Pasta Dinner.
+A: Early Packet Pickup will be available at Medoc Mountain State Park on Friday evening at the picnic shelter.
 Race day packet pickup will be available Saturday morning before the races begin at Medoc Mountain State Park.